damianhakert/damianhakert.github.io/source/posts/2016-12-13-a-media-companys-gitlab-wishlist.html.md

 description: "A Lukkien developer shares his team's challenges with Git and GitLab for their UX designs, and requests a few tweaks they'd find useful."
 twitter_image: '/images/tweets/default-blog-image.png'
 ---
 [Wouter van Kuipers](https://twitter.com/wvkuipers) is an engineer at [Lukkien](https://www.lukkien.com/en/), a creative agency that produces online media, photography, film, apps, CGI, and graphic design.
 His team currently works on a platform aimed towards parents and healthcare professionals.
 They've used a combination of Jenkins and GitLab, although they are switching to GitLab CI for testing, and they use Jira for issue-tracking.
 He told me his team tends to use the collaboration tools of GitLab the most.
-Before GitLab, they used SVN, and ultimately decided on Gitlab intead of a competitor because they needed to host on-premises for security reasons.
+Before GitLab, they used SVN, and ultimately decided on GitLab intead of a competitor because they needed to host on-premises for security reasons.
 Our service engineer [Lee Matos](https://twitter.com/leematos) sat down with Wouter to learn about how GitLab can help.

 Here are some items discussed below and requested by the Lukkien team: